ITMO-NSS-team/FEDOT.Miscellaneous/contribution/citation.md

 If you use Fedot in your studies, please cite one of the papers from the list:

-* Kaluzhnaya A.V., Nikitin N.O., Vychuzhanin P., Hvatov A., Boukhanovsky A. Automatic Evolutionary Learning of Composite Models With Knowledge Enrichment // GECCO 2020 - Proceedings of the Genetic and Evolutionary Computation Conference Companion - 2020, pp. 1-2
+* Kaluzhnaya A.V., Nikitin N.O., Vychuzhanin P., Hvatov A., Boukhanovsky A. Automatic Evolutionary Learning of Composite Models With Knowledge Enrichment // GECCO 2020 - Proceedings of the Genetic and Evolutionary Computation Conference Companion - 2020, pp. ? (in press)

 * Nikitin N.O., Polonskaia I.S., Vychuzhanin P., Barabanova I.V., Kaluzhnaya A.V.
-Structural Evolutionary Learning for Composite Classification Models // Procedia Computer Science - 2020, pp. 1-10
+Structural Evolutionary Learning for Composite Classification Models // Procedia Computer Science - 2020, pp. ? (in press)

 Also, it will be nice to add this text in acknowledgments in possible: